 Printability and color control

 Digital print is excellent for shorter runs and variable content.
 Offset usually becomes more efficient as volume rises.
 Substrate behavior still changes outcomes: coated sheets generally hold cleaner 6pt text and smoother solids, while uncoated kraft paper absorbs more ink, deepening tone and softening fine detail.
-Synthetic stocks often require compatibility checks for toner or ink adhesion.
+What good is a beautiful tag if nobody can read the QR code?

 Trade Show Hang Tags Material Guide: Cost, Pricing, MOQ, and Unit Cost Trade-Offs